cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 Reasoning about correctness in multi-threaded or concurrent scenarios is hard.
 That is why existing and tested data structures that promise simple solutions are so appealing.

-One of those data structures that is both appealing and, if not fully understood, hideous is the [`System.Collections.Concurrent.ConcurrentDictionary`](https://docs.microsoft.com/en-us/dotnet/api/system.collections.concurrent.concurrentdictionary-2?view=net-5.0) class.
+One of those data structures that is both appealing and, if not fully understood, hideous, is the [`System.Collections.Concurrent.ConcurrentDictionary`](https://docs.microsoft.com/en-us/dotnet/api/system.collections.concurrent.concurrentdictionary-2?view=net-5.0) class.